Efficiency of Dynamical Decoupling for (Almost) Any Spin-Boson Model: Efficiency of dynamical decoupling for spin--boson models

 \section{Efficiency of dynamical decoupling for spin--boson models}

 In this section we discuss the procedure of dynamical decoupling for the general spin--boson models introduced before.
-We then present our main results on the dynamical decoupling of these models: a set of conditions under which dynamical decoupling works, and a general-purpose recipe for obtaining bounds for the decoupling error.
+We then present our main results on the dynamical decoupling of these models: a general-purpose recipe for obtaining bounds for the decoupling error.